microsoft/jericho/docs/source/tutorial_quick.rst

 Finding Valid Actions
 ---------------------

 One of the most common difficulties with parser-based text games is identifying which actions are recognized by the parser and applicable in the current location.
-Jericho provides a facility to best-guess identify a list of *valid-actions* that will have an effect on the current game state.
+Jericho's :meth:`jericho.FrotzEnv.find_valid_actions` provides a best-guess list of *valid-actions* that will have an effect on the current game state:

-Pairing the :class:`jericho.template_action_generator.TemplateActionGenerator` with :meth:`jericho.FrotzEnv.find_valid_actions`, it's possible to identify valid actions as follows:

 .. code-block:: python